 All clinical or behavioral research in the BSD or UCMC conducted by University of Chicago investigators and involving human subjects, regardless of its source of financial support, must be approved by the IRB unless the IRB determines it to be exempt from their review or the University determines that review by another IRB may be accepted in lieu of BSD/UCMC IRB review.
-In addition, research involving human subjects conducted elsewhere by BSD and UCMC investigators must also be submitted to the IRB for review except as noted above.
+In addition, research involving human subjects conducted elsewhere by BSD and UCMC investigators must also be submitted to the

+IRB for review except as noted above.
 Individuals from outside the University of Chicago wishing to conduct research within the BSD or UCMC must have a BSD or UCMC collaborator who is willing to function as the principal investigator responsible for the research at this institution.

 Research conducted at an institution for which the BSD/UCMC IRB has been appointed as the IRB for that institution may also fall under the purview of the University's FWA.
-Human subjects protocols conducted at these institutions require review by the BSD/UCMC IRB so long as they meet the definition of human subjects research.
+Human subjects protocols conducted at these institutions require review by the BSD/UCMC IRB so long as they meet the definition of human subjects research and are not otherwise excepted from the policy as noted above.